WesleyAC/plotter-tools/README.md

-The OpenSCAD adapter is designed to allow for the use of 3 M4 fine-pitch set screws - for instance, [McMaster-Carr part #90751A115](https://www.mcmaster.com/90751a115) should work well, although, this entire design is untested :)
+The OpenSCAD adapter is designed to allow for the use of 3 M4 fine-pitch set screws - for instance, [McMaster-Carr part #90751A115](https://www.mcmaster.com/90751a115) should work well, although this entire design is untested :)